-Springtime is upon us and it will soon be summer.
-This conjures thoughts of time spent outdoors, hiking, fishing, lounging by the pool and picnicking with our family and friends.
-There are lots of great parks and spaces where you can toss a blanket or grab a table and enjoy an outdoor meal.
+There are lots of great parks and spaces in Boulder where you can toss a blanket or grab a table and enjoy an outdoor meal.

 But some places are better than others.
 Want a shaded area?
 A grill?
 Water access?
-It’s all possible in Boulder.
+It’s all possible, if you know where to go.

 Whether you prefer a large, open, grassy area or more intimate settings, you will find your perfect picnic spot in Boulder.
 The views, the seating, the shade and more set these picnic areas above the rest.